We are experts in manufacturing precision resistor alloy foil used for strain gauges.

-We are experts in manufacturing precision resistor alloy foil used for strain gauges.
-Foil strain gauges are used as the active element in the production of electronic load cells, for structural stress analysis and other load or force-sensing applications.
+Strain gauge foil is used as the active element in the production of electronic load cells, for structural stress analysis and other load or force-sensing applications.

-Hamilton Precision Metals supplies the leading strain gauge manufacturers with a range of materials, including: We stock Constantan alloy with a variety of thermal coefficients of resistance (TCR) to match aluminum, mild steel or stainless steel load-cell spring elements.
+We stock Constantan alloy with a variety of thermal coefficients of resistance (TCR) to match aluminum, mild steel or stainless steel load-cell spring elements.
 Samples are available for heat evaluation and approval.

 At Hamilton Precision Metals, we engineer precision foil down to 0.0001" (0.0025mm) thickness and up to 4” (101mm) wide.
 Custom sizes are available on request.